-Breastfeeding in public is definitely one of those polarizing topics that stirs up a lot of feelings.
+Breastfeeding in public is definitely one of those polarizing topics that stirs up a lot of mixed feelings.
 Often viewed as controversial, what seems like something that should be a natural human right has somehow left many new moms questioning whether or not they have any legal ground to stand on.

 After all, if a bottle-fed baby has the right to eat in public, why shouldn’t a breastfed baby as well?

 I know, I know…many critics might ask, “can’t you just pump at home and pack a bottle of breastmilk for the road?”

 Well, the truth is that this is not always a viable option and even more so, should you have to?